joshcalcino/PySplashSPH/README.md

 python setup.py bdist_wheel
 ```

-`setup.py` will search for and installation of Splash in the following directories in this order:
+`setup.py` will search for an installation of Splash in the following directories, in this order:

 1. In the parent directory. (i.e. the `pysplash` source is with `splash`)
    ```